samuelbarata/SEC/report.md

 Each account is given a random starting nonce and every message sent by that client increments that count.
 A message is only valid if the provided nonce is the one stored by the client incremented by one.

+## DOS Protection

+Denial of Service protection is implemented by the server only on the functions that require a change of state:
+- OpenAccount
+- SendAmount
+- ReceieveAmount

+We implemented DOS protection by blocking the account makinging the request and not the ip of the atacker just for simplicity.
+We consider a burst of requests to be a DOS attack if it was under 400ms between requests.

 ## Crash Recovery

 The server creates and maintains a ledger file with the list of actions performed on the server.